 What are royalties?

-This is what the Swedish Patent and Registration Office says on its website: “Royalty is the compensation received by a holder of intellectual property rights when the rights are licensed out.”
+According to the Swedish Patent and Registration Office’s website: “Royalty is the compensation received by a holder of intellectual property rights when the rights are licensed out.”
 Does it sound complicated?
 Simply put, intangible things are those that you create but cannot physically touch, such as music.
-Intellectual property rights mean that if you write a song, you own the right to do whatever you want with it.
+If you own the intellectual property rights to a song, you own the right to do whatever you want with it.
 For example, you can license it by uploading it to Spotify.
 In that case, Spotify has to pay you royalties, which means compensation, when people stream your song.
 That’s how royalties work.

 Below, you can read more about how royalties work with the organizations STIM, SAMI, and IFPI, as well as distribution companies.